XaviVelasco/Scrum-Master-SQL-Project/Data-Driven Sprint Forecasting with SQL - Solution.md

   <summary>5. <b>Task Completion:</b> What is the average completion rate of planned tasks?</summary>
 <br>

+When the team plans the sprint, they commit to specific issues or story points.
+Here, I will measure how many of the committed issues or SP were actually completed.

   - I will calculate the average percentage of _planned issues done_ out of _planned issues_ for evey sprint to evaluate the team's consistency in completing planned work.

     ````sql